If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 How Many SERP Features Are There?

-This is a difficult question because new SERP features are constantly being added.
+This is a difficult question because new SERP elements are constantly being added.

 And on top of that, different search engines have different results and options.

-For example, Google has a bunch of unique SERP features that you won’t find on other search engines like Bing or DuckDuckGo.
+For example, Google has a bunch of unique special elements that you won’t find on other search engines like Bing or DuckDuckGo.

-That being said, here are more than 30 SERP elements, which they fall into these four categories:
+That being said, here are more than 30 SERP features, which they fall into these four categories:

 Organic Search Results